 Discipline is a shield against excuses and lack of motivation.
 Find what you like to do that prepares you to face the world, and do that.

 Outside the gym

 I currently live in Hazel Dell, Wash.
-I enjoy lifting weights, playing board games, watching TV and movies, listening to music, practicing martial arts, remodeling my house, cooking (while hoping someone else will do the dishes), eating and spending time with people I care and my dogs.
-Even though I work in the fitness industry and have trained several athletes, I don’t actually watch any sports aside from ones based in martial arts.
+I enjoy lifting weights, playing board games, watching TV and movies, listening to music, practicing martial arts, remodeling my house, cooking (while hoping someone else will do the dishes), eating and spending time with friends and my dogs.
+Even though I work in the fitness industry and have trained several competitive athletes, I don’t actually watch any sports aside from ones based in martial arts.
 I still don’t know how to catch a football.
 I used to play some video games competitively, which means I’m not a computer nerd, I’m a computer jock!